simonzhangsm/hs-dfinity-radix-tree/README.md

 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Overview
 This library allows you to construct a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) on top of any underlying key–value database.
+It works by organizing your key–value pairs into a binary radix tree, which is well suited for storing large dictionaries of fairly random keys, and is optimized for storing keys of the same length.

 ## Usage
 Define your database as an instance of the `RadixDatabase` type class.
 An instance for [LevelDB](http://hackage.haskell.org/package/leveldb-haskell) is already provided.